Kwantigon/research-project/experiment/Tasks_GroupA.md

 ## Question 2

-**Find all tourist destinations that have barrier-free access with an elevator at the main entrance.**
+**List all tourist destinations that have barrier-free access with an elevator at the main entrance.**

-*Note: Some attributes, such as whether an elevator exists at the main entrance, are expressed as true/false (boolean) values.*
+*Note: Some attributes, such as whether an elevator exists at the main entrance, are expressed as simple string "true" or "false".*

 Write your SPARQL query here: